Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/GNNs.md

 > Note: Can this be used to determine the N candidate nodes that might be compose a candidate subgraph?

 ### Edge-level Task

+The remaining prediction problem in graphs is edge prediction.

+One example of edge-level inference is in image scene understanding.
+Beyond identifying objects in an image, deep learning models can be used to predict the relationship between them.
+We can phrase this as an edge-level classification: given nodes that represent the objects in the image, we wish to predict which of these nodes share an edge or what the value of that edge is.
+If we wish to discover connections between entities, we could consider the graph fully connected and based on their predicted value prune edges to arrive at a sparse graph.